hackathonsforschools/website/docs/cpp.md

 Emotional abuse is any emotional harm caused to a person by another.
 It may include:

-- Name calling
+- Name calling;
-- Provocative and offensive comments
+- Provocative and offensive comments;
-- Threats or threatening behaviour
+- Threats or threatening behaviour;

 ### Sexual
 Sexual abuse involves the sexual exploitation or The activities may involve:

--  The touching of a child at any point which makes them uncomfortable
+-  The touching of a child at any point which makes them uncomfortable;
--  The touching of a child’s genitals or private parts
+-  The touching of a child’s genitals or private parts;
--  Using the child for personal sexual gain
+-  Using the child for personal sexual gain;
--  Exploiting the child by taking pictures or videos for sexual purposes
+-  Exploiting the child by taking pictures or videos for sexual purposes;

 ### Neglect

 Neglect is the fail to care properly for a child.
 It may involve, but is not limited to, a parent or carer failing to provide:

-- Sufficient Food & drink
+- Sufficient Food & drink;
-- Shelter
+- Shelter;
-- A safe home
+- A safe home;
-- Physical, Medical and Mental care
+- Physical, Medical and Mental care;

 ## How to recognise the signs of abuse

 Children who are abused may show signs such as:

-- Talks of being left home alone or with strangers
+- Talks of being left home alone or with strangers;
-- Poor bond or relationship with a parent, also known as attachment
+- Poor bond or relationship with a parent, also known as attachment;
-- Acts out excessive violence with other children
+- Acts out excessive violence with other children;
-- Lacks social skills and has few if any friends
+- Lacks social skills and has few if any friends;
-- Becomes secretive and reluctant to share information
+- Becomes secretive and reluctant to share information;
-- Is concerned for younger siblings without explaining why
+- Is concerned for younger siblings without explaining why;

-May not necessarily mean they are being abused
+May not necessarily mean they are being abused.

 ### Physical

-- Bruises
+- Bruises;
-- Burns or scalds
+- Burns or scalds;
-- Bite marks
+- Bite marks;
-- Fractures or broken bones
+- Fractures or broken bones;
-- Other injuries or health problems
+- Other injuries or health problems;
-- Refusal to expose arms, or other body parts normally exposed
+- Refusal to expose arms, or other body parts normally exposed;

 ### Emotional

-- humiliating or constantly criticising a child
+- Humiliating or constantly criticising a child;
-- threatening, shouting at a child or calling them names
+- Threatening, shouting at a child or calling them names;
-- making the child the subject of jokes, or using sarcasm to hurt a child
+- Making the child the subject of jokes, or using sarcasm to hurt a child;
-- blaming, scapegoating
+- Blaming, scapegoating;

 ### Sexual

-- they might avoid being alone with people, such as family members or friends
+- They might avoid being alone with people, such as family members or friends;
-- they could seem frightened of a person or reluctant to socialise with them
+- They could seem frightened of a person or reluctant to socialise with them;
-- a child might become sexually active at a young age
+- A child might become sexually active at a young age;
-- they might be promiscuous
+- They might be promiscuous;
-- they could use sexual language or know information that you wouldn't expect them to
+- They could use sexual language or know information that you wouldn't expect them to;
-- anal or vaginal soreness
+- Anal or vaginal soreness;
-- an unusual discharge
+- An unusual discharge;
-- sexually transmitted infection (STI)
+- Sexually transmitted infection (STI);
-- pregnancy
+- Pregnancy;

 ### Neglect

-- be smelly or dirty
+- Be smelly or dirty;
-- have unwashed clothes
+- Have unwashed clothes;
-- have inadequate clothing, e.g. not having a winter coat
+- Have inadequate clothing, e.g. not having a winter coat;
-- untreated injuries, medical and dental issues
+- Untreated injuries, medical and dental issues;
-- poor muscle tone or prominent joints
+- Poor muscle tone or prominent joints;
-- skin sores, rashes, flea bites, scabies or ringworm
+- Skin sores, rashes, flea bites, scabies or ringworm;
-- thin or swollen tummy
+- Thin or swollen tummy;
-- anaemia
+- Anaemia;
-- tiredness
+- Tiredness;
-- faltering weight or growth and not reaching developmental milestones (known as failure to thrive)
+- Faltering weight or growth and not reaching developmental milestones (known as failure to thrive);
-- poor language, communication or social skills
+- Poor language, communication or social skills;

 ### Online

-- spend lots, much more or much less time online, texting, gaming or using social media
+- Spend lots, much more or much less time online, texting, gaming or using social media;
-- are withdrawn, upset or outraged after using the internet or texting
+- Are withdrawn, upset or outraged after using the internet or texting;
-- are secretive about who they’re talking to and what they’re doing online or on their mobile phone
+- Are secretive about who they’re talking to and what they’re doing online or on their mobile phone;
-- have lots of new phone numbers, texts or e-mail addresses on their mobile phone, laptop or tablet
+- Have lots of new phone numbers, texts or e-mail addresses on their mobile phone, laptop or tablet;

 Any question or uncertainty surrounding signs of abuse should be resolved at the NSPCC.